 I’ll admit, I love the ‘Hellraiser’ franchise.
-Like ‘The Howling’, this franchise has a reputation among the horror community as being inconsistent and comprised of more bad entries than good.
-To this, I disagree.
-While the first four followed a linear story line that delved deeper into the mythology with each film and gradually increased the presence of Pinhead and the cenobites, I love that the following six films served as an anthology of tales centered on those who opened the box – some of which connect to the story lines from the first four films – and I think that some of these are just really good horror tales on their own.
+Like ‘The Howling’, this franchise has a reputation among the horror community as being inconsistent and features more bad entries than good.
+To this, I subjectively disagree.
+While the first four followed a linear story line that delved deeper into the mythology with each film and gradually increased the presence of Pinhead and the cenobites, I love that the following six films served as an anthology of tales centered on those who opened the box – some of which connect to the story lines from the first four films, some of which do not – and I think that some of these are just really good horror tales on their own.
 I’m well aware of each sequel’s flaws, but those never really stop me from enjoying these movies as is.

 To be honest, the top eight on this list are films that I can watch anytime and often revisit.
 There’s only two in this series that I don’t care for, but my experience with those two films doesn’t affect my enthusiasm for this series.